bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

     GET http://192.168.0.99:80/lcf/1.0/properties?entity-type=locations

+NOTE - Implementation of this function is now deprecated.
+A new approach to the expression of search and selection criteria for the retrieval of lists of entities is to be added in a future version of LCF.

 26 Retrieve list of available items at a specific location
 ----------------------------------------------------------
+\[*Deprecated in v1.2.0*\]

 The following selects all items that are available to be borrowed (circulation-status = '03') and are at a specific location 'shelf1':

     GET http://192.168.0.99:80/lcf/1.0/items?current-location=shelf1&circulation-status=03

+NOTE - Implementation of this function is now deprecated.
+A new approach to the expression of search and selection criteria for the retrieval of lists of entities is to be added in a future version of LCF.

 31 Apply charge to patron account
 ---------------------------------